Downeaster (train): Service improvements

 In August 2007, top speeds were increased from 60 mph to 79 mph, cutting 20 minutes from trips between Portland and Boston.
 The first expansion of Downeaster service came that month, when the improvements made it possible to increase from four to five daily round trips from Portland to Boston.
-Amtrak plans to eventually operate one or two additional round trips between Portland and Boston (six or seven round trips daily).
+Amtrak plans to eventually add one or two round trips between Portland and Boston, bringing the daily total to six or seven.
 In 2009, NNEPRA unsuccessfully applied for federal stimulus money to increase train speeds—enough to cut 10 to 12 minutes off travel time—and increase the number of daily round trips from five to seven.

-In 2011, the Downeaster was the first Amtrak train to offer free Wi-Fi service and e-ticketing.
+In 2011, the Downeaster became the first Amtrak train to offer free Wi-Fi service and e-ticketing.